sheepfreak221/BSc-Arbeit/sprechtext_en_2.md

 The wild-type strains were tested on:

-   - 2,3-butanediol alone

-   - 2,3-butanediol with methanol

-   - 2,3-butanediol with 1,2-propanediol

-   - and 2,3-butanediol with ethylene glycol.
+   - 2,3-butanediol alone and 2,3-butanediol with 1,2-propanediol

-The modified strains were tested only on:
+The modified strains were tested on:

-   - 2,3-butanediol alone

-   - and 2,3-butanediol with methanol.

-Additionally, cultures were grown on:

-   - 2,3-butanediol alone

-   - 2,3-butanediol with methanol

-   - and directly with MEK and 1,2-propanediol,

-but here the nitrogen atmosphere was replaced by hydrogen to shift the redox balance toward 2-butanol production.
+   - 2,3-butanediol alone and directly with MEK and 1,2-propanediol but here the nitrogen was replaced by hydrogen

 From all cultures,
-we measured optical density at 600 and 660 nm to monitor cell growth — 660 nm was used because of the indicator dye — and performed HPLC analysis to quantify the metabolites produced.
+we measured optical density at 600 nm to monitor cell growth and performed HPLC analysis to quantify the metabolites produced.

 ## Slide 12